MicrosoftDocs/win32/desktop-src/NetMgmt/changing-elements-of-user-information.md

 ---
 title: Changing Elements of User Information
-description: The network management functions provide a variety of information levels to assist in changing user information. ms.assetid: 'dc126431-57b0-467b-9f56-1e66a647c7b1'
+description: The network management functions provide a variety of information levels to assist in changing user information. ms.assetid: dc126431-57b0-467b-9f56-1e66a647c7b1 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Changing Elements of User Information

 The network management functions provide a variety of information levels to assist in changing user information.
 Some levels require administrative privileges to execute successfully.
 For more information about calling functions that require administrator privileges, see [Running with Special Privileges](https://msdn.microsoft.com/library/windows/desktop/ms717802).

-The sample code in this topic demonstrates how to change several elements of user information by calling the [**NetUserSetInfo**](netusersetinfo.md) function.
+The sample code in this topic demonstrates how to change several elements of user information by calling the [**NetUserSetInfo**](/windows/win32/Lmaccess/nf-lmaccess-netusersetinfo?branch=master) function.
 The code uses various network management information structures.

 When changing user information, it is best to use the specific level for that piece of information.
 This prevents the accidental resetting of unrelated information when using the lower level values.